Red Flags: How to Handle Inappropriate Interview Questions

 Depending on the gravity of the question or its level of inappropriateness, you may choose to address it head-on.
 If this is the case, you can say the question makes you uncomfortable.
 For example, “I don’t feel comfortable answering a personal question of that nature in this setting.”

 You could also say you believe the question isn’t relevant to the interview, or you could say you were told by a supervisor you wouldn’t be asked questions like that.
-If, however, the question is extremely inappropriate, you can report it in person after the interview to an admissions officer or by email within the first 24 hours following the interview.
+If, however, the question is highly inappropriate, you can report it in person after the interview to an admissions officer or by email within the first 24 hours following the interview.

 It’s also important to note that inappropriate behavior, though rare on the medical school interview trail, may come in the form of inappropriate comments, not questions.
 These comments are often of a sexual nature and should also be reported to an admissions officer after the interview is concluded.